informalsystems/tendermint-rs/docs/spec/lightclient/verification.md

 - Expected precondition
    - *lightStore* contains a LightBlock within the *trustingPeriod*  **[LCV-PRE-TP.1]**
-   - *targetHeight* is greater than the height of all the LightBlocks in *lightStore* (**TODO:** This precondition might not be upheld by the relayer as it may need to verify arbitrary blocks, and not only the most recent one)
+   - *targetHeight* is greater than the height of all the LightBlocks in *lightStore*
 - Expected postcondition:
    - returns *lightStore* that contains a LightBlock that corresponds to a block of the blockchain of height *targetHeight*